Taylor Twellman: Professional career

 Twellman's best MLS season came in 2005, winning both the Major League Soccer MVP Award and MLS Golden Boot, and finishing the regular season with 17 goals.
-He was also named to the 2005 MLS Best XI.
+On April 27, vs. the Chicago Fire Twellman became the first player in Revolution history to score 50 goals as a member of the club.
+During the season he also scored two hat tricks the first vs. Dallas July 16, and against Columbus September 10, this set the Revolution record for career hat tricks games at 3.
+He was also named to the 2005 MLS Best XI and won MVP honors at that year’s All-Star game.
+That season Twellman led the Revolution to the 2005 MLS Cup Final vs. the Los Angeles Galaxy where they were defeated 1-0.

+During the 2006 season Twellman led the Revolution in scoring four a forth time tallying 11 goals.
+He also scored his 75th career vs. D.C.
+United on October 7.
+During the postseason he scored game winning goal vs D.C. in the Eastern Conference Championship sending the Revolution to their second straight MLS Cup appearance.
+During the 2006 MLS Cup Twellman became the first ever Revolution player to score a goal in the championship game, however they would lose in penalties 4-3.

 Twellman was the target of transfer talk when Odd Grenland of Norway reportedly made a $1.2 million bid for him, which MLS rejected.
 In February 2007, New England announced they had signed Twellman to a four-year contract, reportedly worth $5 million.

-In 2007, Twellman won his first title with the Revolution: the US Open Cup, a season in which he finished third in MLS in goals scored.
-The Revolution also won the Eastern Conference title, with Twellman scoring a spectacular bicycle kick against the Chicago Fire to secure the Revs' spot in the 2007 MLS Cup.
+In 2007, Twellman won his first title with the Revolution: the US Open Cup in which he scored the go-ahead goal and four total goals throughout the tournament.
+That year he finished third in MLS in goals scored with 16.
+The Revolution also won the Eastern Conference title for a third straight year, with Twellman scoring a spectacular bicycle kick against the Chicago Fire to secure the Revs' spot in the 2007 MLS Cup.
 Twellman scored the opening goal of the 2007 MLS Cup against Houston Dynamo.
 However, this would be New England's only goal as they would go on to lose their third straight MLS Cup by a score of 2–1.

 In January 2008, English Championship team Preston North End attempted to entice Major League Soccer and the New England Revolution to sell Twellman.
 Preston initially advanced an offer of $1.7 million, but MLS and the team rejected that offer, rejected another offer of $2.5 million, and then rejected another bid for $3 to $3.5 million, which would have been the fourth highest and possibly the second highest transfer fee in MLS history to date.
+During the 2008 MLS season Twellman finished as one of the Revolution’s leading goal scorers with eight.
+He boasted career lows in appearances 16, starts 12 and minutes, due to a variety of injuries he sustained throughout the year.